CrystalF042/US-Flight-Departure-Delay-Prediction/README.md

-# US Flight Departure Delay Prediction
+# US Flight Delay Risk Prediction

 A calibrated LightGBM classifier for flight delay prediction on US domestic flights, built from ~6.97M BTS records (2024) augmented with NOAA daily weather observations.
 The model is trained on the Jan–Aug split and evaluated on held-out Sep–Dec data.
 Deployed as an interactive Shiny for Python application with SHAP-based per-flight explanations.